 Case D

-The hospital security review the company did not plan for
+The hospital security review founders do not plan for.

 - Speaks loudest to